 Let's get into the step-by-step part of starting a blog!

 You can choose the plan that looks best for you.
-I'm going to select the Pro plan because it has the SSL certification included.
-An SSL Certificate is responsible for creating secure communication between client and server.
-Bluehost provides a free shared SSL Certificate available to all accounts residing on a shared IP address.
+I will select the Pro plan because it includes the SSL certification.
+An SSL Certificate creates secure communication between the client and server.

-Next, I'm going to get my domain name which will create the website address online.
+Next, I will get my domain name to create the website address online.
 You want to choose something that fits your brand, is easy to spell, and remember.

-For my demo website, I'm starting a blog called CreativeInspiration.Club and I'm going to use this as a lifestyle blog example.
+For my demo website, I'm starting a blog called CreativeInspiration.Club, and I will use this as a lifestyle blog example.

-Once you've got the domain name set, you can go to the next step.
+You can go to the next step once you've set the domain name.
 You'll be adding WordPress to your blog.
-WordPress is the software that your blog will use to run.
-There are thousands of plugins and widgets and themes, WordPress is limited only by your imagination.
+WordPress is the software that your blog will use to run.ย There are thousands of plugins, widgets, and themes; WordPress is limited only by your imagination.

 To start, you can find a free WordPress theme.
-You'll want to make sure that it's mobile responsive so people can see everything correctly on their smartphones or devices.
+You'll want to ensure it's mobile responsive so people can see everything correctly on their smartphones or devices.
 You can find a wide variety of WordPress themes on Creative Market.
-They're affordable too, starting at $8 and up.
+They're affordable, too, starting at $8 and up.

 I liked one of the mobile responsive themes on Creative Market called Vinyl, so I'm going to purchase that and use it on this website.
-When you buy a WordPress theme, you'll receive a .ZIP file that will be added to your website.
+When you buy a WordPress theme, you'll receive a .ZIP file to be added to your website.

-After you hit “next step,” you can add your theme by choosing a default theme, find one in BlueHost, or add one that you see on Creative Market that you love.
+After you hit “next step,” you can add your theme by choosing a default theme or adding one you see on Creative Market that you love.
 I'm adding the Vinyl theme that I purchased.

 Find the Appearance tab on the left and tap that to add your theme.